nickgasperi/spotify-personal-streaming-analysis/README.md

 </p>

 * Total streaming frequency varied seasonally.
 Three of the four highest-volume months occurred in the fall (October–December), while the four lowest-volume months fell in the summer (June–September).
 * Total streaming hours dropped 64% from the highest-streaming month (December) to the least active month (August).
+Similar to the dip in activity on weekends, I consumed far less media during the summer months while spending more time away from home without devices.

 <br>
 <p align = "center">
   <img src = "images/spotify-songs-podcasts-by-month-.png" style="width:480px">
 </p>

 * Within the overall seasonal trend, music and podcast streaming exhibited differing seasonal patterns.
 Since music accounts for 86% of my total lifetime streaming, monthly song volume predictably folllowed the overall streaming trend.
-Conversely, podcast activity exhibited an inverted seasonal trendline.
+* Podcast activity exhibited an inverted seasonal trend.
+My preference for podcasts that explore NFL topics shaped my seasonal podcast activity to mirror the NFL calendar.
+Podcast streaming rose steadily beginning in May after the NFL draft, peaked during the regular season, and tapered off late in the playoffs with fewer games to discuss each week.

 ### **How I Listened: Streaming Behaviors**